DuetServe: Harmonizing Prefill and Decode for LLM Serving via Adaptive GPU Multiplexing: Introduction

-The key challenge is to achieve disaggregation-level performance isolation only when necessary, without permanently incurring its overhead.
-To this end, we introduce \textbf{DuetServe}, an adaptive serving framework that operates in an aggregated mode by default and dynamically enables GPU spatial multiplexing when an SLO violation, particularly a TBT degradation, is predicted.
+We introduce \textbf{DuetServe}, an adaptive serving framework that operates in an aggregated mode by default and dynamically enables GPU spatial multiplexing when an SLO violation, particularly a TBT degradation, is predicted.
 The key idea of DuetServe is to decouple prefill and decode execution \textit{within a single GPU} through fine-grained SM-level partitioning, providing phase isolation only when contention threatens latency SLOs.
 Leveraging modern GPU capabilities, the system logically partitions hardware resources within a single device by dividing GPU SMs into distinct, concurrently executing sets.
 These logical “sub-GPUs” isolate prefill and decode workloads during periods of interference and revert to fully shared execution when contention subsides, maintaining both high throughput and low latency.

 Our contributions are as follows.
-DuetServe consists of three tightly integrated components: (1) an attention-aware roofline analytical model that predicts iteration latency based on operator-level compute and memory characteristics, allowing the scheduler to detect potential TBT violations in advance; (2) a dynamic GPU partitioning optimizer that determines the optimal allocation of SMs between prefill and decode to balance utilization and latency, activating GPU spatial multiplexing only when necessary; and (3) an interruption-free execution engine that employs look-ahead decode scheduling and asynchronous kernel dispatch to eliminate CPU–GPU synchronization overhead and ensure uninterrupted concurrent execution.
-(4) We evaluate DuetServe on Qwen3-8B and Qwen3-14B using three realistic workloads and show up to 1.3× total throughput improvement while maintaining low TBT latency compared to the state-of-the-art LLM serving frameworks.
+DuetServe integrates three tightly coupled components, which we validate through a comprehensive evaluation: (1) an attention-aware roofline analytical model that predicts iteration latency based on operator-level compute and memory characteristics, allowing the scheduler to detect potential TBT violations in advance; (2) a dynamic GPU partitioning optimizer that determines the optimal allocation of SMs between prefill and decode to balance utilization and latency, activating GPU spatial multiplexing only when necessary; and (3) an interruption-free execution engine that employs look-ahead decode scheduling and asynchronous kernel dispatch to eliminate CPU–GPU synchronization overhead and ensure uninterrupted concurrent execution.
+(4) We evaluate DuetServe on Qwen3-8B and Qwen3-14B using three realistic workloads and show up to 1.3$\times$ total throughput improvement while maintaining low TBT latency compared to the state-of-the-art LLM serving frameworks.